 There are two culverts on Ed Creek under Pinchi Lake Road east of the mine gate (see Figure 1.2 for location).
-Debris was cleared from the inlet of the culverts in April 2017.
-Although the inlets were clear of debris at the time of the inspection, there was debris and vegetation in the channel upstream that could be mobilized during flood conditions (Photos II-47 and II-48).
+Vegetation was cleared from the inlet of the culverts on March 29, 2018.
+The inlets were clear of debris at the time of the inspection; there was debris and vegetation in the channel upstream that could be mobilized during flood conditions (Photos II-64 and II-65).
 A blockage of the culverts could potentially cause a washout of the road, and a sudden failure of the road embankment may subject the Ed Creek Diversion Channel to large flood flows.
-Monitoring of these culverts is included in the inspection checklists in the OMS Manual, and will continued to be monitored in future inspections.
+Monitoring of these culverts is included in the inspection checklists in the OMS Manual, and they will continue to be monitored in future inspections.